 other such techniques.

-Of course not all functions can be side-effect-free, stateless, non-mutable pure
+Of course not all functions can be effect-free, stateless, non-mutable pure

 Writing data to files and databases or interacting with users, for example, are impure events by their very nature — however we want these particular impure events to occur.

-In the FP world, we write as much of the application as possible using pure functions and separate that piece from the part containing impure, Managed Effects, functions and strive to eliminate impure functions that have Side Effects.
+In the FP world, we write as much of the application as possible using pure functions, separate that piece from the part containing impure, Managed Effects, functions and strive to eliminate impure functions that have Side Effects.

 This creates a definite separation between the pure and impure.